-It was obvious to her that Sylviane and Alistair were nothing more than 'just friends'.
+Besides, it was obvious to her that Sylviane and Alistair were nothing more than 'just friends'.
 In fact, they reminded her of a farmer uncle and his urban niece who visited every summer, which was odd considering that he was also a king.

 Furthermore, Alistair was the most trustworthy of the commanders in camp.
 Kaede couldn't be sure if any of the officers in sight were innocent of the plot to depose the Princess, but the King almost certainly was.

-However, before she could try to explain any of this, Kaede herself grew distracted when the civilian captain from the King's entourage approached her.
+Yet before she could try to explain any of this, Kaede herself grew distracted when the civilian captain from the King's entourage approached her.

 "Kaede, is your name?"

 She spun around as the beefy, broad-shouldered man looking to be in his forties took off a floppy fur cap, revealing a head of snow white hathair.

 "You're a Samaran merchant captain?"
 Kaede's wispy voice barely let out, her lips left gaping in astonishment.